krz-max/Introduction-to-Machine-Learning/README.md

-# ML_intro
+# [NYCU 2022 Fall] Introduction to Machine Learning

-* You could download the notebooks & data then `run all` on your local environment or GoogleColab
+* You could download the notebooks & data, put them all in the same folder and `run all` on your local environment or GoogleColab
+* You need to unzip the data first
 * You might need to download some package if you don't have some of them.

 ## HW1: Logistic regression and Linear Regression using Gradient Descent